vulkomilev/oumi/USAGE.md

 ## 3. Training

-To train a model using OUMI, use the `train` script:
+To train a model using Oumi, use the `train` script:

 ```bash
 oumi-train -c config.yaml